ZanVanSer/mj-tool/README.md

 npm run dev
 ```

-3. Open the app:
+3. Open the app in your browser:

 ```text
 http://localhost:3000
 ```

-The project intentionally uses webpack for `dev` and `build` because MJML is more stable there than in Turbopack for this app.
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.